arda-guler/orbitSim3D/docs/tutorial.md

 You should be seeing three options - one for loading a scenario, one for starting an empty scene and the last one for configuring OS3D. ***You can configure your keyboard controls the way you like, but please don't touch any other configuration variables if you don't know what you are doing.
 Close the config editor window when you are done, and return to initialization menu.***

 In order to simulate a system, OS3D first needs to know about the initial states of the celestial bodies and spacecraft you want to simulate.
-Such data is kept in .osf files (usually in the `scenarios/` folder) in plain text format, but creating a scenario from scratch can sometimes be a bit too much work due to the strict formatting requirements (I should so something about that sometime).
+Such data is kept in .osf files (usually in the `scenarios/` folder) in plain text format, but creating a scenario from scratch can sometimes be a bit too much work due to the strict formatting requirements (I should do something about that sometime).
 I know you are eager to fly spaceships, so let's skip the boring part now and load one of the scenarios I prepared beforehand.

 **Choose the first option in the initialization menu by either typing '1' or 'L' and pressing Enter, which will let you choose the scenario to load.**